Chemical Markup Language - CML

 XML is a mainstream approach providing semantics for science, such as MathML, SBML/BIOPAX (biology), GML and KML (geo) SVG (graphics) and NLM-DTD, ODT and OOXML (documents).
 CML provides support for most chemistry, especially molecules, compounds, reactions, spectra, crystals and computational chemistry (compchem).

-The most recent schema is 3 beta.
-As indicated by the beta this schema is still in development but essentially it consists of the original Schema 2.4 but with a much reduced content model.
-This allows users to put together the elements and attributes in a more flexible manner to fit the data that they want to represent more easily.
+There are several versions of the CML schema.
+The most recent schema is schema 3.
+This essentially relaxes many of the constraints imposed in the previous stable release (schema 2.4), allowing users to put together the elements and attributes in a more flexible manner to fit the data that they want to represent more easily.